-Professor Frank Kelly, PhD, FKC, FRSB, FRSC, FMedSci, holds the inaugural Humphrey Battcock Chair of Environment and Health, within the School of Public Health in a new global centre of air pollution research.
-He previously served as Chair of Environmental Health at King's College London, where he was Director of the Environmental Research Group, Director of the NIHR Health Protection Research Unit on Environmental Hazards and Deputy Director of the MRC-PHE Centre for Environment & Health.
-The Environmental Research Group will transfer from King’s to the College under the same leadership.
+Professor Frank Kelly, PhD, FKC, FRSB, FRSC, FMedSci, holds the inaugural Humphrey Battcock Chair in Community Health and Policy, within the School of Public Health in a new global centre of air pollution research.
+He previously served as Chair of Environmental Health at King's College London, where he was Director of the Environmental Research Group, Director of the NIHR Health Protection Research Unit in Health Impact of Environmental Hazards and Deputy Director of the MRC Centre for Environment & Health.

 The substantial research activity, over which he presides, spans all aspects of air pollution research from toxicology through to science policy.
 The experimental research examines the toxicity of airborne particulate matter, diesel and biodiesel exhaust emissions, wood smoke and identifies of biomarkers of exposure.
 A new area of investigation is ambient microplastics, where work is focusing on their identification, detection and potential health effects.
 He has led studies on the urban airshed within London, including the impact of the introduction of London’s Congestion Charging Zone and the Ultra Low Emission Zone.
 During his leadership at King’s, the London Air Quality Network developed into a first class dissemination and education resource for London residents.